Nelsonkioko/Insta/README.md

 # Photo Gallery

-This is a site that allows users to view photos according to location.
+This is a replica of Instagram that allows users to post photos,like and comment.

 ## Author name